-- 1 slice or a few thin lime wedges to garnish, optional
+- 1 slice or a few thin lime wedges, a lime twist or a sprig of fresh basil to garnish, optional

 - Squeeze the lime wedge into a "rocks" glass (short, wide glass).
-Fill glass with ice.
+Fill the glass with ice.

 I like my gin and tonics with lime, but you can also use lemon or even orange in place of the lime.